 Dampness, rot and infestation

 Repair category 1

 Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
 We have presumed that those areas not inspected are free of defects.
 A limited damp inspection was carried out due to the presence of wall linings, fittings and stored items.
-No comment can be made on the condition of fabric behind any wall linings.
+No comment can be made on the condition of the fabric behind any wall linings.

 Chimney stacks

 Repair category 2

-Notes Weathering was noted to the brick and pointing work.
+Notes Cracking and areas of missing roughcast was noted to the stack.
 Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.

 Roofing including roof space

 Repair category 2

-Notes There is a flat roof, it should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance.
-It may be prudent to confirm the service history of the roof covering.
-Roof tiles will require increased maintenance as they approach the end of their efficient life span and maintenance and expenditure in this respect should be anticipated.
-Staining and positive moisture readings were noted to the timbers/sarking boards within the roof void area.
-Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.
-We always recommend a precautionary check of the roof and
+Notes Roof tiles will require increased maintenance as they approach the end of their efficient life span and maintenance and expenditure in this respect should be anticipated.
+Historic staining was noted to the timbers within the roof void area.
+Missing cement filler was noted beneath the ridge tiles.
+Roofing Contractors recommend that roof timbers are inspected regularly to ensure the remain watertight.
+We always recommend a precautionary check of the roof and pertinents is undertaken prior to purchase especially after adverse weather conditions.

-Roofing including roof space
+Rainwater fittings

 Repair category 2

-Notes pertinents is undertaken prior to purchase especially after adverse weather conditions.

-Rainwater fittings

-Repair category 1

-Notes We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+Notes Corroding sections were noted.
+We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Cracking was noted to the external render.
-Cracking was noted to the cement filler at the abutment of the entrance vestibule to the existing wall.
-Normal levels of maintenance should be anticipated.
+Notes Cracking was noted to the external roughcast.
+Cracking and weathering was noted to front entrance step.